Farm Products and Services

 Our nursery includes black and red currants, raspberries and rhubarb.
 Depending on each year's weather, rhubarb is available in late June, berries in mid August.
-Although we encourage pick-your-own customers, please always call the farm at (907) seven three three one zero nine zero before driving out to find out conditions and availability.
+Although we encourage pick-your-own customers, please always call the Brian at (907) eight four one seven eight eight five before driving out to find out conditions and availability.
 Better to save the long bumpy drive for a day when you know there's something to pick!

 HAY IS FOR HORSES